 Food for Your Eyes

-The foods you eat can help prevent cataracts and macular degeneration, the leading cause of blindness in America.
+The foods you eat can help prevent cataracts and macular degeneration, the leading cause of blindness in America, according to Harvard Medical School.
 To protect your eyes, look for foods with high antioxidant and anti-inflammatory content.

 - Carrots, mangoes, sweet potatoes and cantaloupes have ample amounts of vitamin A and help protect your retina for normal visual function.